-In March 2024, we recommended USAID ensure that agency guidance requires the regular provision of, and tracking of participation in, mandatory fraud awareness training for all staff and implementing partner
+In March 2024, we recommended USAID ensure that agency guidance requires the regular provision of, and tracking of participation in, mandatory fraud awareness training for all staff and implementing partner representatives involved in administering USAID's foreign assistance.42 USAID concurred with this recommendation and stated that it plans to work with the OIG and other potential training partners to implement it.

-&lt;sup>40GAO, Fraud Risk Management: Key Areas for Federal Agency and Congressional Action, GAO-23-106567 (Washington, D.C.: Apr.
+40GAO, Fraud Risk Management: Key Areas for Federal Agency and Congressional Action, GAO-23-106567 (Washington, D.C.: Apr.
 13, 2023); and Fraud Risk Management: OMB Should Improve Guidelines and Working-Group Efforts to Support Agencies' Implementation of the Fraud Reduction and Data Analytics Act, GAO-19-34 (Washington, D.C.: Dec.
 4, 2018).

-&lt;sup>41GAO-24-106232.
+41GAO-24-106232.
 The Fraud Risk Framework states that it is a leading practice for agencies to require all employees to attend antifraud training on an ongoing basis and maintain records to track compliance.
 Furthermore, agencies should provide training to stakeholders with responsibility for implementing aspects of the program, including contractors and other external entities.
 See GAO-15-593SP.
 USAID's Anti-Fraud Plan and its Anti-Fraud Field Guide both emphasize the importance of fraud training.